 There is no doubt that prevention is better than cure.
 Most masks will filter out 95% upwards so they really can help to keep you prevent some unpleasant illnesses.

 There are many health problems a mask can help you prevent, and here are just a few.

 A cycling pollution mask can help protect you from asthma attacks caused by exposure to pollution by filtering out harmful chemicals and particles in the air.
-A mask with a Hepa-filter is designed for allergy sufferers and it will filter out more of the substances which are known to irritate the airways.

 Persistent coughs, bronchitis, and respiratory problems